Earth DayECOSYSTEMEnvironment

 CT Day 2013

 The 2nd CT Day was celebrated with the theme “Saving the Marine Ecosystem through the Marine Coastal Clean-up Program.”
 More than 30000 people joined the celebrations of CT Day 2013 with a lot of enthusiasm.
+More than 60 individual events were organized around the Asia-Pacific Ocean region this year.

 CT Day 2014

 This year, in the Philippines, the celebration of Coral Triangle Day was planned with celebrity chef Bobby Chinn; This was a sustainable seafood event assisted by the WWF Coral Triangle Program and WWF-Philippines together.
 Hamilo Coast was the place for this event.
-It was the 3rd year when Bobby Chinn contributed with WWF to the CT Day celebration since its beginning.
+It was the 3rd year that Bobby Chinn contributed with WWF to the CT Day celebration since its beginning.

-Apart from this sustainable seafood event, WWF Coral Triangle Program also assisted other events such as two recorded events in Fiji and Timor Leste, respectively, three recorded events in the Solomon Islands, four recorded events in Malaysia, ten recorded events in the Philippines and 16 recorded events in Indonesia.
+Apart from this sustainable seafood event, the WWF Coral Triangle Program also assisted other events such as two recorded events in Fiji and Timor Leste, respectively, three recorded events in the Solomon Islands, four recorded events in Malaysia, ten recorded events in the Philippines and 16 recorded events in Indonesia.

 CT Day 2015